 The speed of ETL and analytics has increased

-Maxime recalls a time, not too long ago, when data engineers would run Hive jobs for hours at a time, requiring frequent context switching between jobs and managing different elements of your data pipeline.
+Maxime recalls a time, not too long ago, when data engineering would require running Hive jobs for hours at a time, frequent context switching between jobs and managing different elements of your data pipeline.

-To put it bluntly, it was boring and exhausting at the same time.
+To put it bluntly, data engineering was boring and exhausting at the same time.